bitfox-git/nanocluster/README.md

 192.168.107.106
 ```

-create a ansible playbook for installing Kubernetes on the nodes:
+Create the playbook for installing Kubernetes:

 ```yaml
 ---